<< Return to Dairy Services page

 Small-scale producers (150 birds or fewer)

 Act 245 signed reduces the licensing burden on small-scale egg producers so they can sell eggs more easily in the marketplace.
 The act exempts small-scale egg producers who sell eggs directly from the farm to consumers — at farmers markets and on egg sales routes — from having to acquire a food processing plant license for egg collection, cleaning, and packing activities.
+If the producer sells

 In addition, producers must still meet some basic food safety requirements:

-• Eggs must be sold directly to the consumer, not to a wholesaler or distributor.
+- Eggs must be sold directly to the consumer, not to a wholesaler or distributor.

-• Eggs must be packaged in a carton that is labeled with the producer's name and address, the date the eggs were packed into the carton, a sell-by date within 30 days, and a statement indicating that the eggs in the package are ungraded and uninspected.
+- Eggs must be packaged in a carton that is labeled with the producer's name and address, the date the eggs were packed into the carton, a sell-by date within 30 days, and a statement indicating that the eggs in the package are ungraded and uninspected.

 Large-scale producers (more than 150 birds)

-Anyone owning more than 150 birds that produce eggs is considered a large-scale producer.
-As a result, a food processing plant license generally must be obtained to lawfully package and sell their eggs in Wisconsin.
 The only exception, under new regulations, is the sale of nest-run eggs (those that are not washed, graded, or candled) from any size flock to an egg handler who holds a food processing plant license.
 In addition, the eggs must be fully labeled per the regulations outlined in the Egg Labeling section below.
-The eggs must also be stored at 41 degrees F during storage and transportation from one place to another.
+The eggs must also be stored at 45⁰ F during storage and transportation from producer to processor.
+Eggs at a retail location for retail sale must be held at 41⁰F.

 Egg Collection & Washing

 The contents of the egg are examined without cracking the shell.
-The condition of the shell, albumen and yolk are all checked.
+The condition of the shell, albumen, and yolk are all checked.
 Inferior eggs are removed.

 Egg Quality Grade